 Finally, Health and Wellness Gets Personal

-Creating personalized experiences for each of your customers might seem like too much time and effort.
+Creating personalised experiences for each of your customers might seem like too much time and effort.
 But it’s worth the extra effort.

 The first step is getting to know your customers.
 Who are they?
 What do you know about them?
 (That is, what data do you have about them?)
 How can you use that data to provide better customer service, clearer explanations of healthcare options, surprises that boost retention and more?